 Vata, as a subtle energy, exemplifies the qualities of: dry, light, cool, rough, and mobile.
 Physically we feel this in our surroundings as autumn brings an abundance of blustery winds, cooler temperatures, and drier air.
 We see it in nature as the leaves, the trees, the grasses start to dry out, become brittle, and blow around.

 Our lifestyle also tends to shift in vata season, and can bring excessive stress.
-Back to school changes and fragmented schedules, as well as traveling and entertaining that leading right up into the holiday frenzy, can put us in a place of over-stimulation and exhaustion.
+Back to school changes and fragmented schedules, as well as travelling and entertaining that lead right up to the holiday frenzy, can put us in a place of over-stimulation and exhaustion.
 Our nervous system becomes high on anxiety!

 We know that stepping onto our yoga mat can help us become grounded and balanced.
 In a season of vata – a season of shift and change – getting our yoga practice into a regular, habitual routine is especially key.
 Having this regular routine can help us find stability and keep us from getting blown out of balance.

-When you do come into your regular vinyasa class, give yourself permission to NOT do every variation offered that class.
+If you do come into your regular vinyasa class, give yourself permission to NOT do every variation offered in that class.
 You might take out those extra movements (leg lifts, chaturangas), to lessen the dynamic-ness and instead focus on increasing the steadiness.

 If the instructor says, “one more time” and you are feeling taxed, allow yourself to find child pose instead.
 Your practice – during this season especially – should be more strengthening, not draining.
 Try not to over extend or deplete yourself on the mat.

 If your mind is still scattered, worrisome, or anxious as you practice, give yourself something to concentrate on.
 Try using a mantra, which is a string of words riding on your breath.
 You can use mantras as a mindfulness practice anytime your nervous system becomes over-loaded.